Table of Contents

 While one can generally decipher the core benefit to the customer that influenced the purchase, there are some cases wherein understanding the customer’s viewpoint can get complicated.
 In marketing teams, sometimes the segmentation of the customer or understanding the buyer persona is challenging.
 While as a product-centric company, that is generally not a problem, it can be a content-centric marketer.

-How do you solve this?
+How do you solve this challenge that marketers face?
 You ask your customers.
 Just like customers learn in different ways–some by reading, some by listening, and some by doing, they also prefer to consume your content in different ways.
 The easiest way to figure out how you can better serve them is to ask.
 Remember how you come across YouTube surveys now and then?
 Remember how when filling a job application, the company asks how you found out about the opening?
 Try something similar.
 Your company will love you for it.
 And so will your customers.
 Who minds being spoiled a little?

 Making the most of your content

-This is one of the problems you may not even know you could be facing.
+This is one of the content marketing challenges you may not even know you could be facing.

 Calculating the ROI of your content marketing is at best circumstantial (we get into this later), but even worse is not using your content to your best advantage.
 For example, a B2B company with 1000 followers on LinkedIn, an email subscription base of 2000, and about 500 employees.
 What happens if you share insightful content only on Linkedin?
 What if you share it only on Linkedin and on email?
 Can you do better?
 Try sharing it on all platforms (including your internal emails platform with your employees) multiple times.
 This ensures that your content has not just reached your audience but that they have seen it.